openharmony/docs/en/application-dev/reference/apis/js-apis-telephony-data.md

 getDefaultCellularDataSlotId(callback: AsyncCallback\<number\>): void

-Obtains the default SIM card used for mobile data.
+Obtains the default slot of the SIM card used for mobile data.
 This API uses an asynchronous callback to return the result.

 **Required permission**: ohos.permission.GET_NETWORK_INFO